camb416/100-days-of-swiftui/README.md

 # Day 4: TK

 Day 7 is functions, params and returns, 8 is default values, throwing functions.
+Tests are getting sneaky.
+Feel good when I don't miss one.
+Tuples.

 - Added [exercise-1.swift](exercise-1.swift) which compares two strings using functions.
 Jumped ahead to default parameters on this.
 -

+## Takeaways:
+- Functions can omit the `return` keyword if its a single expression
+- `if` statements can act like an expression.
+Wild.